ovh/ip-reputation-monitoring/README.md

 As you can see, `ip-reputation-monitoring` supports various way to monitor your IPs.
 Feel free to use only one of them if you don't need everything.
-If you think you don't need all the different ways to monitor your IPs, you might not need every single steps in the following installation.
+If you think you don't need all the different ways to monitor your IPs (RBL, FBL, DNS BL), you might not need every single steps in the following installation.

 ### Requirements ###